...

 Fenbendazole is a benzimidazole primarily used to treat parasites.
 Some common names for Fenbendazole are Panacur® and Safe-Guard®.
 Recently, people have been increasingly turning to this medication for cancer treatment.
 We’ve broken down the essential things you need to know about the Fenbendazole dewormer for cancer in humans.

-To prove the effectiveness of Fenbendazole, a study was carried out attempting to treat human non-small cell lung cancer.
+To investigate the effectiveness of Fenbendazole, a study was carried out on human non-small cell lung cancer cells .
 The cancer cells were analyzed, and researchers found that Fenbendazole causes partial alteration of the microtubule network around the nucleus of the cell.
-There was also an increase in the WT p53 tumor suppressor genes, which enhanced cell death-inducing activity.
+There was also increased activity of the wild-type tumor suppressor protein, p53, which enhanced cell death.

 Cancer cells have been shown to use more glucose to fuel their energy requirements.

-Scientists examined whether Fenbendazole had an effect on the absorption of glucose in certain types of cancer cells, and discovered that it was able to reduce the intake of glucose.
-Researchers also suggest that Fenbendazole can be beneficial in evading the drug resistance encountered in cancer therapy.
-Fenbendazole shows effectiveness with non-small cell lung cancer.
-However, fenbendazole and brain tumors still need to be further studied because it is unknown whether this dewormer drug crosses the blood-brain barrier in humans.
+The scientists examined whether Fenbendazole had an effect on the absorption of glucose in certain types of cancer cells, and discovered that it was able to reduce the intake of glucose.
+Because it has a widespread effect on the cell, the researchers also suggest that Fenbendazole can be beneficial in evading the drug resistance encountered in cancer therapy.

 Watch the Video: Is Fenbendazole Safe for Cancer Patients?